Inspiring, Educating and Empowering through STEM

-We’re on a mission to ensure that everyone, everywhere has the opportunity to enjoy a meaningful relationship with STEM—science, technology, engineering and math.
+We’re on a mission to ensure everyone, everywhere has the opportunity to develop a love of STEM—Science, Technology, Engineering & Maths!

-We deliver engaging STEM experiences for children, creating opportunities to learn and explore STEM concepts in a way that inspires a lifelong curiosity.
+At Nanogirl Labs, we create engaging STEM experiences for children, plus exciting opportunities to learn & explore in a way that inspires lifelong curiosity.

-With a team of qualified scientists who are expert science communicators, we deliver explosive live science theatre shows, science assembly shows in schools, teacher PLD training, science birthday parties & more!
+With a team of qualified scientists and expert science communicators, Nanogirl Labs delivers explosive live science shows, theatre shows, teacher PLD training, science birthday parties & more!
 We create learning environments that match how children learn best—with compelling narrative storylines with accessible, hands-on experiences.

 Buy One, Give One

-In everything we do, we make sure that everyone is able to access and enjoy a Nanogirl experience, no matter their circumstance.
-Through our Buy One Give One initiative, we are able to reach families who otherwise wouldn’t be able to access our STEM education programmes, enabling them to participate and not get left behind.
+In everything we do, we make sure that everyone is able to access and enjoy Nanogirl experiences—no matter their circumstance.
+Through our Buy One, Give One initiative, we reach families who otherwise wouldn’t be able to access our STEM education programmes, enabling them to participate and not get left behind.

-Originally created by nanotechnologist and engineer Dr Michelle Dickinson, Nanogirl is a superhero with a difference.
+Originally created by Nanotechnologist and Materials Engineer, Dr Michelle Dickinson, MNZM—Nanogirl™ is a superhero with a difference!

-Nanogirl and her friends use their skills to engineer their way into—and out of—trouble, inspiring and empowering young people around the world to tackle some of the world’s biggest questions.
+Nanogirl and her friends use their skills to engineer their way into, and out of, trouble in order to inspire and empower young people around the world to tackle some of the world’s biggest questions.

 Nanogirl in the News